 The sovereign deity of the universe is God Almighty, who is to be worshipped in spirit and in truth.
 He is eternal, infinite, holy, self-existent Spirit who created, sustains, rules, redeems, and judges His creation.
 He is one in nature, essence and being.
 God is revealed in Scripture as Father and Son.

 God the Father

-God the Father of whom are all things, whom no one has seen nor can see, reigns in the heavens and transcends our complete knowing.
+God the Father who made all things, whom no one has seen nor can see, reigns in the heavens and goes beyond our complete knowing.
 He is revealed as our loving heavenly Father by His Son, the Lord Jesus Christ.
 Ultimately, God the Father will restore perfect harmony to all creation through Christ and reign eternally over the redeemed.

 Jesus the Son

 Jesus Christ is God’s one and only begotten Son.
-As begotten, not created, He shares the nature, names, and attributes of God with the Father.
-As Son, not Father, Jesus is subordinate to His Father in rank.
-From eternity, the Son was with the Father, shared the Father’s glory as the pre-incarnate Word, and with Him created and sustains all things.
+As begotten, not created, He shares the nature, names, and attributes of God, the Father.
+As Son, Jesus is outranked by his Father.
+From infinity, the Son was with the Father, shared the Father’s glory as the pre-incarnate Word, and with Him created and sustains all things.
 Jesus the Christ (Messiah) was born of the virgin Mary by the power of the Holy Spirit, thus uniting two natures — human and divine.
-Jesus lived without sin, died as an atoning sacrifice for sin, was entombed for three days and three nights, was resurrected bodily, and ascended to His Father to serve as mediator and high priest.
+Jesus lived without sin, died as an atoning sacrifice for sin, was entombed for three days and three nights, was resurrected bodily, and ascended to His Father to serve as our mediator and high priest.
 He reigns as Lord in heaven and will return to earth as judge and king.
-Now it pleases the Father that the Son is pre-eminent in all things and receives our worship.
+Now it pleases the Father that the Son is foremost in all things and receives our worship.

 The Holy Spirit